-Parental education is having a positive impact, but our surveys between 2012 – present indicate that a substantial number of bottle shops will sell alcohol to teenagers without checking ID.
-All surveys have demonstrated sales rates greater than 20% and two have been greater than 40%.
+Parental education is having a positive impact, but our surveys between 2012 until now indicate that a substantial number of bottle shops will sell alcohol to teenagers without checking ID.

 Making progress in this area has required developing solid partnerships, including partnering an industry recognised shopping surveying organisation, Liquor and Gaming NSW, Central Sydney Local Health District , the two Central Coast Liquor Accords, direct involvement of our Chief Executive in communications with local Bottle Shops Re their responsibilities, and New Zealand Health Promotion Agency and New Zealand Police.

 New Zealand has made world leading steps towards controlling sale of alcohol to minors through Controlled Purchase Operations.
 We have made similar strides with Tobacco Sales to Minors, but our law currently prevents us from organising teenagers under 18 to attempt to purchase alcohol for the purpose of enforcement.